 - Ligularia stenocephala: 'The Rocket' cultivar may be the most popular, prized for its impressive spiky flower display

 Characteristics of Leopard Plants

 Be that as it may, some people grow them primarily as foliage plants.
-The cordate leaves can become rather large—about 9 inches long by 8 inches wide.
+The cordate leaves can become rather large—about nine inches long by eight inches wide.
 More importantly, new leaves emerge in a very dark color of deep purple to black.
 The tops of the leaves may later turn green while the bottoms retain a hint of the earlier purplish color.
 This can happen well before blooming time so that the blooming period and peak foliage season do not coincide.
 Some growers report longer retention of the dark coloration, perhaps due to more sunlight.

 Growing Leopard Plants

 Leopard plants can be treated as shade perennials.
 So if you're seeking to expand your perennial choices, you can add them to your list of shade plants.